Multi-DAO/ambassadaos/README.md

 ## Testing: DAOmonstration

-To test each feature of the MultiDAO, a simple demo with a few member DAOs will be used to try all types of proposals and other interactions before going the main MultiDAO.
+To test each feature of the MultiDAO, a simple demo with a few member DAOs will be used to try all types of proposals and other interactions before launching the main MultiDAO.
 Consider this DAO as the "staging" environment of multiDAOs.

-## Main DAO: AmbassaDAOs
+## Main MultiDAO: AmbassaDAOs

 TODAO: daoscussion + coordaonation